Our Vision and Mission

 Our vision and purpose is to be the kind of church where anyone is welcomed.
 If you have never stepped in a church or if it has been many years, we want to make sure you feel comfortable from the moment you step in our doors.
 We strive to be the church where you feel “at home” from the moment you arrive.
-We also believe that the Bible shouldn’t be something used to beat someone over the head with, but instead the stories should be inspiring and fun and exciting.
-Nothing says that church should be boring!
-It’s okay to have fun in church as you grow in your faith!
-We try our hardest to live up to our mission statement: Be a vibrant and welcoming church that grows in faith, serves Christ, and shares God’s love!
-Come check us out sometime and see why they call us “The Welcoming Church.”
+We also believe that the Bible shouldn’t be something used to beat someone over the head with, but instead the stories should be inspiring and life-changing.
+We try our hardest to live up to our mission statement: At Sanctuary UMC we SERVE God, CONNECT to our community, JOURNEY together, and INSPIRE love.

 We offer three Sunday morning services: Daybreak, Traditional, and Contemporary.
 We are averaging about 300 people in our worship services every week and we continue to grow!
 We offer Nursery and Sunday School.
 You can find the Nursery located just inside the front entrance.
 Beyond Sunday we participate in community events, we have a women’s group, men’s group, youth group, and a young adult group.